cookiejar/cookietemple/docs/adding_new_templates.rst

    We were pleasently surprised to see that someone already made a Github Action for brainfuck.

-7. | Finally, we add some documentation to :code:``
+7. | Finally, we add some documentation to :code:`/docs/available_templates.rst` and explain the purpose, design and frameworks/libraries.

    That's it!
-You should now be able to try out your new template using :code:`cookietemple create` The template should be creatable, it should automatically lint after the creation and Github support should be enabled as well!
-If you run :code:`cookietemple list`
+We should now be able to try out your new template using :code:`cookietemple create` The template should be creatable, it should automatically lint after the creation and Github support should be enabled as well!
+If we run :code:`cookietemple list`
-   Your new template should show up as well!
+   Our new template should show up as well!
    I'm sure that you noticed that there's not actually a brainfuck template in COOKIETEMPLE (yet!).

    To quote our mighty Math professors: 'We'll leave this as an exercise to the reader.'